patniemeyer/patniemeyer.github.io/_posts/2018-10-29-generating-memoji-from-photos.md

 output = net:forward(img)
 ```

-There are a couple of steps involved in loading and preparing the image, which you can find in the supplied source code.
+There are a couple of steps involved in loading and normalizing the image, which you can find in the supplied source code.

-#### The Layers
+#### Working with the Layers

 As shown in the diagram above, VGG composes layers of different types.
-Starting with a Tensor holding the RGB image data, it applies a series of convolutions, poolings, weightings, and other types of transformations that change the dimensionality of the data at each layer as they learn more and more abstract features.
+Starting with a Tensor holding the RGB image data, it applies a series of convolutions, poolings, weightings, and other types of transformations.
+The "shape" and dimensionality of the data is changed as each layer learns progressively more abstract features.
 Ultimately the network produces a one dimensional, 2622 element prediction vector from the final layer.
-This vector represents the probabilities of matching each of a set of specific people in the training data set.
+This vector represents the probabilities of matching one of a set of specific people on which the network was trained.

 In our case we do not care about those predictions but instead we want to use the network to compare our own sets of arbitrary faces.
 To do this we can utilize the output of a layer just below the prediction layer in the hierarchy.
-This layer is a 4096 element vector that can be thought of as characterizing the features of a face.
+This layer provides a 4096 element vector that characterizes the features of the face.

 ```Lua
 output = net.modules[selectedLayer].output:clone()